awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 For Linux instances, the SSM Agent `stderr` and `stdout` files are written to the following directory: `/var/lib/amazon/ssm`\.

-For information about enabling SSM Agent debug logging, see [Enabling SSM Agent debug logging](#ssm-agent-debug-log-files)\.
+For information about allowing SSM Agent debug logging, see [Allowing SSM Agent debug logging](#ssm-agent-debug-log-files)\.

 For more information about `cihub/seelog` configuration, see the [Seelog Wiki](https://github.com/cihub/seelog/wiki) on GitHub\.
 For examples of `cihub/seelog` configurations, see the [cihub/seelog examples](https://github.com/cihub/seelog-examples) repository on GitHub\.

-## Enabling SSM Agent debug logging<a name="ssm-agent-debug-log-files"></a>
+## Allowing SSM Agent debug logging<a name="ssm-agent-debug-log-files"></a>

-Use the following procedure to enable SSM Agent debug logging on your managed instances\.
+Use the following procedure to allow SSM Agent debug logging on your managed instances\.

 ------
 #### [ Linux and macOS ]

-**To enable SSM Agent debug logging on Linux and macOS instances**
+**To allow SSM Agent debug logging on Linux and macOS instances**

-1. Either use Session Manager, a capability of AWS Systems Manager, to connect to the instance where you want to enable debug logging, or log on to the managed instance\.
+1. Either use Session Manager, a capability of AWS Systems Manager, to connect to the instance where you want to allow debug logging, or log on to the managed instance\.
 For more information, see [Working with Session Manager](session-manager-working-with.md)\.

 1. Locate the **seelog\.xml\.template** file\.